Shoulder Arthroscopy in Singapore: Benefits, Risks & Recovery

 However, mobility has its price that may lead to problems like shoulder weakness or instability, impinged soft tissues, or dislocation.
 People seek help for shoulder pain because it can greatly hinder one’s ability to move freely without any discomfort.
 So, where do we draw the line from common shoulder pain from what could be a potentially serious shoulder injury?
 Prudence would dictate that if any sensation is making it painful or harder for you to move your shoulders, the best course of action is to consult a doctor.

 See if you qualify for minimally invasive shoulder treatments.
-Book a consultation with Dr Andrew Quoc Dutton, a Harvard fellowship-trained orthopaedic surgeon practising at Mount Elizabeth Hospital, Singapore, with subspecialty interests in arthroscopic/keyhole surgery, sports injuries, and hip replacements.
+Book a consultation with A/Professor Andrew Quoc Dutton, a Harvard fellowship-trained orthopaedic surgeon practising at Mount Elizabeth Hospital, Singapore, with subspecialty interests in arthroscopic/keyhole surgery, sports injuries, and hip replacements.

 Frequently Asked Questions on Shoulder Arthroscopy